omidsakhi/FaceHarmony/README.md

 Choose clear, well-lit photos where your face is easily visible.
 Include a mix of indoor and outdoor shots, different outfits, and various expressions.
 Avoid heavily edited or filtered images, as natural photos work best for training the AI.

 ### How similar are the generated photos to my actual self?
-The generated faces have facial features similar to yours but in most cases they do not look exactly like you.
-They look like a re-imagined version of you in a new scene or situation.
-For example, if you are generating a folk style image which happens to be an East Asian folk photo, you can be sure that many of your facial features look like East Asians.
-That said, a small number of the photos might look exactly like you in everyday styles.
-If you would like to see only yourself and no re-imagined version of you, there are plenty of fantastic AI apps out there.
+The generated images feature facial characteristics similar to yours but are reimagined versions of you in new scenes or situations.
+For example, if you generate a folk-style image with East Asian cultural elements, many of your facial features will be adapted to that cultural context.
+A small number of the photos, particularly in everyday styles, may look very similar to you.
+If you prefer images that strictly maintain your exact appearance without any reinterpretation, there are other AI applications available that may better suit your needs.

 ### Can I use the generated photos for commercial purposes?
 Yes, you can use generated photos of yourself without any restrictions.